junh1024/junh1024-Documents/Audio/Surround/Dolby Atmos in S1 - Bugs and Improvements.md

 Or just clamp the Z value to >=0 when importing.

 Resolve can create file with -Z, and Nuendo imports files with -Z.

+CAnnot import files with no bed - make a default stereo bed?

 ### 916 layout